A Caregiver’s Duties can Include:

 Taking Care of Yourself

 This should make applying for the caregiver tax credit less confusing.
-The new credit is a non-refundable tax credit of $6,833 for expenses related to the care of dependent relatives and $2,150 related to the care of spouses or dependent minor children.
-For complete details on this new tax credit, visit:
+The new credit is a non-refundable tax credit for expenses related to the care of dependent relatives and related to the care of spouses or dependent minor children.
+Click Here for additional details on these benefits and tax credits.

-Carers Canada: Plus, see below some helpful tips and tools courtesy of Carers Canada.
-For more information on Carer's Canada, please visit their website here.
+Carers Canada: For more information on Carer's Canada, please visit their website here.